zhengyaogu/cs389hw6/README.md

 ### Measurements and hypothesis
 As we mentioned above, we basically cannot make any reliable measurements, but we are still able to collect a minimal amount of data using the hw5 version of client.
  - We found that when a multi-thread client is running with a single-thread server, its latency will decrease as `nthread` goes up until the latency hits a threshold.
 After the threshold, the latency won't decrease anymore and would even goes up a little bit.
 This is because the server reaches its limit and the client needs to spend all its time to wait for the server to respond.
- - Hypothesis: similarly, we guess that we the theads of server increases, the threshold would also increase.
+ - Hypothesis: similarly, we guess that we the theads of server increases, the threshold would also increase, because the number of  requests that the server can process in a unit of time would also increase.

+ Hence, if we fix the number of threads of the server, the overall performance should be:
+##### As the number of the client threads increase, the 95th-latency would decrease at first, and then it would stop at a certain limit.
+As the threads of the client continue increasing, the latency might stay at the same point or it might increase a little bit.